KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - If you prefer fewer gain changes during extreme stacks, raise the threshold slightly or increase release.

 ## SDL Crowd Attenuation (Dynamic Pre-Duck)

+Disabled by default.
+Enable by setting `SoundSDLDynEnabled = 1`.

 Mirrors the DirectSound anti-clip heuristic, but runs entirely within the SDL software mixer.
 When many non-music channels sit at high volume simultaneously, the system gently lowers the bus before the limiter needs to engage, then releases once things calm down.